 One day seminar, with 12 keynotes, extended Q&A and networking periods, and a drinks party

-Pass includes optional mushroom farm tours with Kennett Township on October 17, 2017, starting from Longwood Gardens
+Pass includes optional mushroom farm tours with Kennett Township on October 17, 2017, starting from the municipal building

 Argus Control Systems Ltd.